wehlutyk/2016-09-daad-research-project/project.md

 The research developed to answer theses questions is presented in the article "*The semantic drift of quotations in blogspace: a case study in short-term cultural evolution*", submitted to the journal *Cognitive Science*.^[
   The second version of the manuscript, available at [hal.archives-ouvertes.fr/hal-01143986](https://hal.archives-ouvertes.fr/hal-01143986), is currently under review (the editor requested a major revision to the version initially submitted).
 ]
-It consisted in applying psycholinguistic knowledge [in particular the effects of known word features on recall, for instance @yonelinas_nature_2002; and @zevin_age_2002] in a *data mining* approach as is commonly used in the study of online communities [for instance @cointet_socio-semantic_2009; @danescu-niculescu-mizil_you_2012; and @gruhl_information_2004], to analyse word substitutions in the MemeTracker data set collected by @leskovec_meme-tracking_2009.
+It consisted in applying psycholinguistic knowledge [in particular about the effects of known word features on recall, for instance @yonelinas_nature_2002; and @zevin_age_2002] in a *data mining* approach as is commonly used in the study of online communities [for instance @cointet_socio-semantic_2009; @danescu-niculescu-mizil_you_2012; and @gruhl_information_2004], to analyse word substitutions in the MemeTracker data set collected by @leskovec_meme-tracking_2009.
 Using this technique we show that the way online authors replace words is heavily biased, consistent with known effects in psycholinguistics, and compatible with the existence of cultural attractors.

 We also demonstrate is it possible to study epidemiology of representations on complex linguistic content out of the laboratory, by doing the equivalent of a large scale psycholinguistics experiment on data from blogspace.